strodel-group/ATRANET/README.md

   writes the trajectory of states to an output .txt file.
 This can be usufull for correlating states and frames of the input trajectorym aswell as caclculating the correlation coefficient between descritptors.

-  default = False
+  default = True

-  The output network file shows the states ( nodes )  size as the population of the states.

 ### tn.GenerateNetwork()

   Constructs the Transition Network from a Transition Matrix and dictionary of states.

+  The output network file shows the states ( nodes )  size as the population of the states.

 # ATRANET_RunExample.py